Australia eCommerce Market & Startups Summary

 Card is the most used way to pay online in Australia, taking 50 percent of transactions.
 Digital wallets are the next-most important method, used in 23 percent of payments, with bank transfers coming in third, with a 16 percent market share.
 By 2024, cards are expected to account for 52 percent of payments, while digital wallets will take 21 percent and bank transfers 20 percent.
-Buy now, pay later brands such as Afterpay and Klarna are also on the rise in Australia, with 30 percent of the adult population now holding an open buy now, pay later account.
+Buy now, pay later fintech startup such as Afterpay and Klarna are also on the rise in Australia, with 30 percent of the adult population now holding an open buy now, pay later account.
 With strong uptake among teens and younger people as a means to spread out online shopping payments, there are growing calls for the Australian buy now, pay later industry to be regulated to the same standards as other payment methods such as cards.

 Mobile, cross-border and buy now, pay later are